open Secondary menu

 The Security and Intelligence Threats to Elections (SITE) Task Force, which includes CSE, CSIS, Global Affairs Canada and the RCMP, also works independently to identify threats of covert, clandestine or criminal activity by foreign actors.

-The Task Force would inform Elections Canada only if a threat could affect the agency's ability to administer an election.
+The Task Force would inform Elections Canada if a threat could affect the agency's ability to administer an election.

 At the local level, during an election we work with the RCMP and police of jurisdiction to ensure a safe environment at the polls.